When used in this article:

 (c) “Commissioner” means the commissioner of the Bureau for Public Health.

-(d) "Convicted" includes pleas of guilty and pleas of nolo contendere accepted by the court having jurisdiction of the criminal prosecution, a finding of guilty following a jury trial or a trial to a court and an adjudicated juvenile offender as defined in sections two and four, article one, chapter forty-nine of this code.
+(d) “Convicted” includes pleas of guilty and pleas of nolo contendere accepted by the court having jurisdiction of the criminal prosecution, a finding of guilty following a jury trial, or a trial to a court and an adjudicated juvenile offender as defined in §49-1-202 of this code.

 (e) “Department” means the State Department of Health and Human Resources.

-(f) "Funeral director" has the same meaning ascribed to such term in section three, article six, chapter thirty of this code.
+(f) “Funeral director” has the same meaning ascribed to that term in §30-6-3 of this code.

-(g) "Funeral establishment" has the same meaning ascribed to that term in section three, article six, chapter thirty of this code.
+(g) “Funeral establishment” has the same meaning ascribed to that term in §30-6-3 of this code.

 (h) “HIV” means the human immunodeficiency virus identified as the causative agent of AIDS.